-- Release it – The next step is to release that sprint, perhaps to a subset of users or your entire user base.
+Next, it’s time to develop the sprint and collaborate on its backlog tasks.
+Release it – The next step is to release that sprint, perhaps to a subset of users or your entire user base.

 Collect feedback from customers and leads about your new feature.
 Find out their impression of its importance and how well it satisfies their needs.
 You can use qualitative data (like interviews, user testing sessions, focus groups, and open-ended surveys) as well as quantitative data (like product analytics and multiple choice or rating surveys).